-"Right now, the priority is stopping it from reaching New Vale," said Gwen.
+"Right now, our priority is stopping it from reaching New Vale," said Gwen.
 "Worst case scenario, we fire the grappling hooks into the dragon's wings, cut the ship's engines, and run for the escape pods."

 "The escape pods haven't worked for three months!" the minotaur shouted.

 A thought hit Emily.
-She pressed a button to open the sliding double doors of the cockpit and ran down the corridor.
+She pressed a button to open the sliding doors of the cockpit and ran down the corridor.